ishiikurisu/Lab/README.md

 Minor Projects
 --------------

-### Edinburgh Handedness Inventory ###

-An implementation of the Edinburgh Handedness Inventory in Go using [walk](https://github.com/lxn/walk) by @lxn.
-It is located in the [edinburgh](https://github.com/ishiikurisu/EEG/tree/master/src/edinburgh) folder.

 ### Beck's Inventories ###

 An implementation of the Beck's Depression and anxiety inventories in C#.
 It's located in the [beck](https://github.com/ishiikurisu/EEG/tree/master/src/beck) folder, and it is meant to be translatable to any language.

 It is currently being worked on the [scalemate](https://github.com/ishiikurisu/Scalemate) repository, due to its success.
 It has been renamed and it is fully growing as its own unique project now.

-### OA folder ###
+### Edinburgh Handedness Inventory ###

-This is the code I made during the "Organização de Arquivos" course here at University of Brasília.
-I use it in the EDF project.
+An implementation of the Edinburgh Handedness Inventory in Go using [walk](https://github.com/lxn/walk) by @lxn.
+It is located in the [edinburgh](https://github.com/ishiikurisu/EEG/tree/master/src/edinburgh) folder.

 ### Benchmarking ###

 A small application to clock another app's performance.
 Nothing fancy.

-### Buffering ###

-A buffering header to make access to large files faster.
-Works well now but needs a whole lot more improvements, specially writing data types that aren't `char*`.